 Defined most simply, pace is an estimate of the player's final score upon reaching the kill screen.

-A complete game of Donkey Kong is made up of 117 individual screens, divided into 22 levels, with each screen being one of four possible screen-types:
+A complete game of Donkey Kong is made up of 117 individual boards, divided into 22 levels, with each board taking one of four layouts:

-Pace is a function of how many points the player is extracting from each screen, which will vary depending on how efficiently and aggressively the player completes them.
+Pace is a function of how many points the player is extracting from each board, which will vary depending on how efficiently and aggressively the player completes them.

 The Units of Pace